tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

 Below you can find various trivial or real-world implementations of this pattern:

+* [reducer](reducer.js): a trivial example of an unlimited parallel reducer of random integer numbers
-* [reducer](reducer.js): a trivial example of a parallel reducer of random integer numbers
+* [limited-reducer.js](limited-reducer.js): a trivial example of a limited parallel reducer of random integer numbers

 ## Considerations ##